finos/common-domain-model/documentation/source/documentation.rst

  {
   generalTerms GeneralTerms (1..1) <"This element contains all the data that appears in the section entitled '1.
 General Terms' in the 2003 ISDA Credit Derivatives Confirmation, except for the effectiveDate, terminationDate and dateAdjustments elements, which have been positioned as part of the InterestRatePayout class.">;
   protectionTerms ProtectionTerms (1..1) <"The credit protection terms.">;
     [synonym FpML value protectionTerms pathExpression "trade.creditDefaultSwap"]
     [synonym FpML value protectionTerms pathExpression "trade.creditDefaultSwapOption.creditDefaultSwap"] cashSettlementTerms CashSettlementTerms (0..1);
     [synonym FpML value cashSettlementTerms pathExpression "trade.creditDefaultSwap"]
     [synonym FpML value cashSettlementTerms pathExpression "trade.creditDefaultSwapOption.creditDefaultSwap"] physicalSettlementTerms PhysicalSettlementTerms (0..1);
-	 [synonym FpML value physicalSettlementTerms pathExpression "trade.creditDefaultSwap"]
-	 [synonym FpML value physicalSettlementTerms pathExpression "trade.creditDefaultSwapOption.creditDefaultSwap"]
-	transactedPrice TransactedPrice (0..1) <"The qualification of the price at which the contract has been transacted, in terms of market fixed rate, initial points, market price and/or quotation style.
+    [synonym FpML value physicalSettlementTerms pathExpression "trade.creditDefaultSwapOption.creditDefaultSwap"] transactedPrice TransactedPrice (0..1) <"The qualification of the price at which the contract has been transacted, in terms of market fixed rate, initial points, market price and/or quotation style.
 In FpML, those attributes are positioned as part of the fee leg.">;
  }

 Infering the product qualification from its economic terms